 We estimate the fair value of our other long-term debt, including the current portion and excluding leases, using expected future payments discounted at risk-adjusted rates, both of which are Level 3 inputs.
 We determine the fair value of our senior notes using quoted market prices, which are directly observable Level 1 inputs.
 As noted in Footnote No. 8, "Long-term Debt," even though our commercial paper borrowings generally have short-term maturities of 30 days or less, we classify outstanding commercial paper borrowings as long-term based on our ability and intent to refinance them on a long-term basis.
 As we are a frequent issuer of commercial paper, we use pricing from recent transactions as Level 2 inputs in estimating fair value.
-At the end of the 2014 first quarter and year-end 2013, we determined that the carrying value of our commercial paper approximated its fair value due to the short maturity.
+At the end of the 2014 second quarter and year-end 2013, we determined that the carrying value of our commercial paper approximated its fair value due to the short maturity.
+Our other long-term liabilities largely consist of guarantees.
+As noted in Footnote No. 10, "Contingencies," we measure our liability for guarantees at fair value on a nonrecurring basis, that is when we issue or modify a guarantee, using Level 3 internally developed inputs.
+At the end of the 2014 second quarter and year-end 2013, we determined that the carrying values of our guarantee liabilities approximated their fair values based on Level 3 inputs.